 This is exactly what David Yin, VP of Consumer Insights and Brand Strategy at Ancestry, was tasked with.
 He noticed that while Ancestry had the initial beginnings of a CX program, his colleagues were way too focused on numbers.
 So, he partnered with Wootric to unlock qualitative, human data, allowing Ancestry to understand the “why” behind metrics like NPS and CSAT.
 Qualitative data – those verbatims – are crucial to creating the perfect customer experience because “without the humanizing of the data, it’s really difficult to drive the right action,” says David.

 Text analytics, powered by machine learning, quantified themes and sentiment in customer comments.
-This helped David evangelize a unified understanding of customer experience and gave Ancestry a data-driven means for decision-making about how to improve.
+Armed with knowledge about what was most important to customers, David evangelized a unified understanding of customer experience and gave Ancestry a data-driven approach to prioritizing issues to tackle.

 In our most recent webinar, we asked David to tell us a bit more about his CX journey at Ancestry and more specifically, share how he was able to gain momentum across the company and scale his CX program.
 Here are some of David’s main points.